 By Nicholas Willis

-Continuously and anonymously gauge your team’s comfort level in the office to determine where policies should be reinforced, but also where they can be relaxed.
+Some team members will be more comfortable getting back to a “new normal” quicker than others, and some will have a stigma of physical distancing that lingers long after the pandemic.
+A best practice we highly encourage is to survey your team on their thoughts and comfort level in the office to determine where policies should be reinforced, but also where they can be relaxed.
+Giving a voice to your team will help to better align the communication and connectivity a company must maintain to retain the teams and culture that they have.
 If you need any ideas on how to craft an employee survey, our team has developed an example that we are happy to share!

 Nicholas Willis is interior planning director at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
 Contact Nicholas at 1-844-662-6635 or firstname.lastname@example.org to learn more.